Got roses? Valentine’s Day is the perfect time for a renewal pruning.

-With Valentine’s Day on the horizon, a lot of folks are thinking about cutting roses — not just florists, but anyone with modern roses in the garden.
+With Valentine’s Day fresh in mind, many people start thinking about cutting roses — not just florists, but anyone with modern roses in the garden.

 If you’re growing old-fashioned garden or antique roses and climbing roses, you have a little more flexibility.
 Many old-fashioned roses and climbers bloom only once a year, flowering on last year’s wood.
 If this sounds like your rose, it can be pruned later in the year after flowering.